JivoChat/JivoSDK-Android/README_en.md

 -   New messages indicator inside the integrated app
 -   PUSH notifications

-### Current version: 2.0.0
+### Current version: 2.1.0

 List of changes:

--   added quality of service assessment;
+-   added the possibility of using own translations to assess the quality of service;
--   redesigned API responsible for SDK connections;
--   renamed Jivo.setClientInfo() method to Jivo.setContactInfo() method for transferring client contact data;
--   added support for connection status customization;
--   fixed incorrect message status display;
+-   service restart is disabled;
--   fixed some bugs that caused the SDK to crash and work incorrectly;
+-   fixed some UI bugs;

 ### Known Issues:
 - There is a problem with displaying colors in **SDK** chat on **Xiaomi** devices.
 Solution - add a flag to your application's styles: